common-workflow-language/cwltool/cwltool/schemas/v1.1/index.md

 The CWL specifications are divided up into several documents.

 The [User Guide](http://www.commonwl.org/user_guide/) provides a gentle introduction to writing CWL command line tools and workflows.
+Currently it is for CWL v1.0 only.

 The [Command Line Tool Description Specification](CommandLineTool.html) specifies the document schema and execution semantics for wrapping and